 Shorter journeys can be made without using the engine, saving you a lot of money in fuel over the long term.
 Yet since there’s still an engine on board, you won’t have range anxiety and will always be able to get where you’re going, even if you have a change of plan and suddenly need to do a long trip at short notice.

 In this article we’ll take a look at which plug-in hybrid SUV is best.
 Read on to find out more about our favourites, and click through to their reviews for full details.
 Don't forget to follow DrivingElectric on Twitter, Facebook, Instagram and YouTube for the very latest news and reviews on plug-in hybrids SUVs – as well as all other types of electrified car.

 BMW X3 xDrive30e

 The X3 is one of the best mid-sized premium SUVs you can buy and it's particularly impressive in plug-in hybrid guise.
 Using broadly the same drivetrain as the BMW 530e saloon, the X3 combines strong economy, 29 miles of electric range and low emissions that equate to great company-car tax costs.
 It's not just a fleet special, however: it's not much more expensive than an equivalent diesel.
 Read our full review here.

 BMW X5 xDrive45e

-In the 2020 DrivingElectric awards, we named the BMW X5 xDrive45e our best large plug-in hybrid vehicle.
-The headline figure is its official electric range of 54 miles, which should cover the daily journeys of a large proportion of buyers, but it's also massively quick, covering 0-62mph in 5.6 seconds.
+The X5 is one of the best large plug-ins out there.
+The headline figure is its official electric range of 54 miles, which should cover the daily journeys of a large proportion of buyers, but it's also massively quick, covering 0-62mph in just 5.6 seconds.
 Handling is impressive for such a large and heavy vehicle, too, so as long as you can swallow the big purchase price, there are few downsides.
 Read our full review here.